 Graduate tuition is assessed for every credit registered and no maximum applies to graduate tuition University-wide, but at the discretion of each College, certain programs

-and credit loads may be eligible for scholarships.
-Also see the
+and credit loads may be eligible for scholarships and/or reduced rates.
+Also see

 - General Fee. . . . . . . . . . . . . . . . . . . . . . . . $15